 - DataMapper logs all access to your Documents.

 - DataMapper frequently backs up your documents and data.

 - DataMapper uses the latest encryption standards both when transferring and storing your documents, including backup.

 - DataMapper can guarantee that your Documents and data do not leave the EU.

 - DataMapper monitors and keeps all servers up to date with the latest OS and security patches.

 - Copies of the original files from data locations that a user selects to scan are stored temporarily during processing.
 These copies are kept only during a scan and removed once they have been processed.

 - The structure of files is “multi-tenant” in the sense that the location of files is containerized separately per company.
 For each company, during a scan, the system automatically obtains a separate credential (shared access signature in this case) to access the data.

 - Only 2 Senior developers at SafeOnline may get access to this data and it is protected with multifactor authentication.
 The current process for access to files requires written consent and a request from 2 persons in the company requesting.
 Each access is logged, and documentation can be requested at any time.

-- TLS is applied in transit, data is encrypted at rest with symmetric AES 256 keys - with standard Microsoft Azure configuration.
+- TLS 1.2 protects data in transit, and data is encrypted at rest with symmetric AES 256 keys - with standard Microsoft Azure configuration.